swiss-art-research-net/sari-vocabulary/README.md

-# SARI Ontology
+# SARI Vocabulary

 ## About

-A ResearchSpace instance that contains the ontologies created by SARI.
+A ResearchSpace instance that contains vocabularies created by SARI.

 ## How to use